cristian42253/Ozone-time_series-BA/README.md

 # Bayes_BPD_NaN [Bayesian approach for detecting change points in time series with missing data]

-  In this repository, you will find the implementation in Python and R for detecting change points in the Ozone time series with functional parts and the presence of missing data.
+  In this repository, you will find the implementation in Python and R for detecting change points in five Ozone time series from station in Colombia  with functional parts and the presence of missing data.
 The files reproduce the results obtained in the manuscript entitled "Ozone time series segmentation in presence of missing data using Bayesian approach"

 ## Data